ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/choosing-a-compset.rst

 Conclusion to choosing a compset
 --------------------------------
-We've introduced the basic type of compsets that use CLM and given some further details for the "standalone CLM" (or "I" compsets).
-The `$CTSMROOT/cime_config/config_compsets.xml <CLM-URL>`_ lists all of the compsets and gives a full description of each of them.
+We've introduced the basic type of compsets that use CLM and given some further details for the "standalone CLM" (or "I" compsets). `$CTSMROOT/cime_config/config_compsets.xml <CLM-https://github.com/ESCOMP/CTSM/blob/master/cime_config/config_compsets.xml>`_ lists all of the compsets and gives a full description of each of them.
 In the next section we look into customizing the setup time options for compsets using CLM.